► Hybrid Renaults about to hit UK

 Performance comes in the form of 138bhp from the petrol engine and main electric motor (which contributes 48bhp), while a second electric motor (making 20bhp) takes care of brake regeneration, starting the engine, and powering the four-speed gearbox.
 Because there’s no clutch, each gearshift needs to be rev-matched.

 Unlike most electric cars – but like the Porsche Taycan – the Clio has a pair of ratios for the electric drivetrain.
 Think of it as two gearboxes in one: one for internal combustion and one for electric, with the ability to disconnect one type of power for full petrol or full electric motion.

-Driving the E-Tech
+Driving the E-Tech prototype

-The Clio is very responsive in electric mode from the off, but becomes vaguer at speed.
+The protoype is very responsive in electric mode from the off, but becomes vaguer at speed.
 Coming off the gas to slow down, you’ll notice a bit of a delay before the regeneration starts.
 And sometimes after you press the accelerator there’s a delay while it works out what variety of drive it wants.
 The shifts between modes are, however, very smooth.

 Mk5 Clio range designed to include a hybrid, so the battery can be added without eating boot space